All Episodes

 What do you do?

-So they just assumed that they had the right, even though the law didn't give them the right, uh, to go take the baby.
+So they just assumed that they had the right, even though the law didn't give them the right, to go take the baby.

 But the law does say the kid has to be tested.

-Dave and Billings, Montana.
+Dave in Billings, Montana.

-I'm glad you called, sir, and welcome to the EIB network.
+I'm glad you called, sir, and welcome to the EIB Network.

 Yes, hello, Rush.